Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

     - *Triggers*
         Click this entry to add triggers and conditions.
 The *Edit trigger for workflow "Workflow name"* window is displayed, see [Edit trigger for workflow "Workflow name"](#edit-trigger-for-workflow-workflow-name).

+    - *Show changes*
+        Click this entry to compare two versions of a workflow to display the changes.

     - *Import JSON*
         Click this entry to import data in JSON format.
 The *Import JSON* window is displayed, see [Import JSON](#import-json).

     - *Export JSON*
         Click this entry to export data in JSON format.
 The *Export JSON* window is displayed, see [Export JSON](#export-json).

+    - *Update deployed version*
+        Click this entry to update the current workflow version without creating a new version.
+Note that in this case, you will not be able to display the recent changes with the *Show changes* function. **TO BE ENHANCED**

     - *Deploy*
         Click this entry to publish a new workflow version with the current state.